 The VBoxManage guestproperty enumerate command lists each guest property and value for the specified VM.
-Note that the output is limited if the guest's service is not updating the properties, for example because the VM is not running or because the Guest Additions are not installed.
+Note that the output is limited if the guest's service process cannot be contacted, for example because the VM is not running or because the Guest Additions are not installed.